tchangkiat/aws-cdk-stacks/README.md

 JupyterHub Password: <generated password>
 ```

-5. Once you accessed JupyterHub, you can upload and use the example notebook from /assets/ray/xgboost-ray-example.ipynb.
+5. Once you accessed JupyterHub, you can upload and use the example notebook from `/assets/ray/pytorch-ray-example.ipynb`.

-6. On your client machine, run `kubectl port-forward --address 0.0.0.0 svc/raycluster-head-svc 8265:8265` in your terminal and use the URL `http://localhost:8265` to access Ray dashboard.

 ### Cleanup